Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0002-evidence-registry.md

 ## Context
 One of AWO’s non-negotiable requirements is **falsifiability backed by evidence**.
 User created `citations/REPRODUCIBILITY_CONTEXT.md` to document real (non-AI-generated) sources addressing reproducibility failures in AI, workflow systems, and auditability.
-Dialogue Log DL-002 confirmed this file anchors AWO in scholarship, bridges domains, and provides credibility against the “just documentation of Waveframe” critique.
-Dialogue Log DL-005 validated that AWO aligns with research directions (Reis 2022; Goble 2020; Chirigati 2016; Amershi 2019).
+Dialogue validated that AWO aligns with research directions (Reis 2022; Goble 2020; Chirigati 2016; Amershi 2019).

 To maintain credibility, AWO needs a consistent policy for handling citations across repos and outputs.